Multi-activity Influence and Intervention: Partial Interventions

+We return to our aim of evaluating the impact of an intervention restriction on the optimal welfare.
+To do so, we denote by \(\widehat W\) the original welfare without any intervention, and define the welfare improvement ratio as

-To study the implications of the optimal welfare derived in Proposition \ref{prop:1}, we define the welfare improvement ratio as For convenience, we also write Clearly, \(\rho_k(l,C)\) is nondecreasing in \(l\) since an increase in \(l\) expands the feasible set for the planner while leaving the objective unchanged, so \(0\leq\rho_k(l,C)\leq\rho_k(l',C)\leq\rho_k(k,C)=1\) for all \(1\leq l\leq l'\leq k\).
+For convenience, we also write Clearly, \(\eta_k(l,C)\) is nondecreasing in \(l\) since an increase in \(l\) expands the feasible set for the planner while leaving the objective unchanged, so \(0\leq\eta_k(l,C)\leq\eta_k(l',C)\leq\eta_k(k,C)=1\) for all \(1\leq l\leq l'\leq k\).
 This captures the fraction of welfare gain the planner can achieve when there is a restriction in the intervention to \(l\) activities, compared to the case where there is no such restriction.
 This thus provides a measure of the benefit of intervening in more activities, giving an indication of the usefulness of having more instruments of intervention for the planner.